Alxmrphi/Icelandic/index.md

  <img src="https://github.com/Alex159/Icelandic/blob/master/main-qimg-3e812fd164a08f5e4f195000fecf988f.png">

  You don't need to fully understand how the algorithm derives these word vectors / word embeddings, but it is important to grasp the nature of what is computed.
 In the image above, in 3-dimensional space, you can see that **porpoise**, **dolphin** and **SeaWorld** cluster together quite closely, as we would expect them to as all these words relate in some sense to sea animals.
-The area around **Paris** would likely be where other cities clustered, a different direction to objects that exist around the word **camera**.
+The area around **Paris** would likely be where other cities clustered.

 ### Dataset